1944 United States presidential election in Texas

 The 1944 United States presidential election in Texas took place on November 7, 1944, as part of the 1944 United States presidential election.
 State voters chose 23 electors to represent the state in the Electoral College, which chose the president and vice president.

 Incumbent Democratic President Franklin D. Roosevelt won Texas in a landslide, taking 71.42% of the state's vote to Republican Thomas E. Dewey's 16.64%.
 The Texas Regulars, a group of conservative Democrats who opposed Roosevelt's New Deal and ran a ticket of unpledged electors, took 11.77% of the vote.
-As of 2020, this is the last time that Texas had voted Democratic in conservative elections.